elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 !!!note
     For a more detailed look check out the full [changelog](https://github.com/elastisys/compliantkubernetes-apps/blob/main/CHANGELOG.md).

+### v0.32.0

+Released 2023-08-07

+#### Updated

+- **Upgraded Falco chart version to `3.3.0` and app version to `0.35.1`.**

+#### Added

+- **Added support to turn off trailing dots for grafana.**
+  - This fixes an issue with the certificate for Grafana appearing not to be valid on some browsers.

+#### Changed

+- **Increased window for `FrequentPacketsDroppedFromWorkload` and `FrequentPacketsDroppedToWorkload` alerts.**
+  - To make it less sensitive to semi-consistent blocked network traffic.
+- **Reduced CPU requests for some components in the service cluster.**

+#### Fixed

+- **Added some default annotations for harbor that will fix issues with not being able to upload larger images.**
+- **Fixed the Gatekeeper Grafana dashboard.**
+  - Updated queries to produce correct numbers
+  - Removed broken/duplicate panels

 ### v0.31.0

 Released 2023-07-17

 #### Updated

-- Harbor is upgraded to v2.8.2:
+- **Harbor is upgraded to `v2.8.2`.**
     - This version drops the support for chartmuseum and replaces it with a OCI compatible chart storage.
-You can find the documentation for how to use OCI compatible chart storage [here](https://goharbor.io/docs/2.7.0/working-with-projects/working-with-images/managing-helm-charts/#manage-helm-charts-with-the-oci-compatible-registry-of-harbor)
+You can find the documentation for how to use OCI compatible chart storage [here](https://goharbor.io/docs/2.7.0/working-with-projects/working-with-images/managing-helm-charts/#manage-helm-charts-with-the-oci-compatible-registry-of-harbor).
     - They are also replacing the Notary image signer with Cosign image signer.
-You can find the documentation for how to use Cosign to sign images [here](https://goharbor.io/docs/2.7.0/working-with-projects/working-with-images/sign-images/#use-cosign-to-sign-artifacts)
+You can find the documentation for how to use Cosign to sign images [here](https://goharbor.io/docs/2.7.0/working-with-projects/working-with-images/sign-images/#use-cosign-to-sign-artifacts).
-    - Dex is now the default login page
+    - Dex is now the default login page.
-- Ingess-nginx is upgraded to v1.8.0
+- **Ingess-nginx is upgraded to `v1.8.0`.**
-- Grafana is upgraded to v9.5.5
+- **Grafana is upgraded to `v9.5.5`.**
-- Opensearch and Opensearch Dashboard are upgraded to v2.8.0
+- **Opensearch and Opensearch Dashboard are upgraded to `v2.8.0`.**

 #### Added

-- Added RBAC for admin users to view events and logs
+- **Added RBAC for admin users to view events and logs.**
-- Possibility to add custom config for node-local-dns
+- **Possibility to add custom config for node-local-dns.**
-- Harbor GC is enabled by default and will run every Sunday at midnight UTC
+- **Harbor GC is enabled by default and will run every Sunday at midnight UTC.**

 ### v0.30.1